Fine Arts Calendar

 3:00 p.m.

-This special preview performance is open to secondary students and their sponsors.
+This special performance is available to middle and high school students accompanied by their primary educator(s).

 Tickets are required and may be purchased at the Programs & Productions Box Office.
 Call (864)770-1372 for information.